ppoiuy/spellcast-solver/README.md

 ## To-Do

-- Change "# of scores" to "# of words"
+- (done) Change "# of scores" to "# of words"
-- Set tool tips for each button/text box
-- Use larger, more accurate word list
-- Scrape 1-letter words and banned "profanity" words from the word list.
-- Implement a gem tracker and net gem change in the generated word list.
-   - Consider adding a toggle button for each tile under the existing buttons.
-- Warning text if no DL or TL multiplier set
-- Custom multiplier options for adventure mode cus look at that screenshot below
-- Oversight where the first tile in a word isn't swapped (the 8 directions are checked for swaps, but not the first tile itself. algorithm change would be checking the swap on each tile itself rather than surrounding directions?).
+- (done) Oversight where the first tile in a word isn't swapped (the 8 directions are checked for swaps, but not the first tile itself. algorithm change would be checking the swap on each tile itself rather than surrounding directions?).
 Fixing this will make it take a little longer to run and make 3 swap checks take even longer.
-- Change grid display to show outlines on swapped tiles so that the first tile in a grid can be both visually indicated as the first tile and a swapped tile.
-Tool tip of swapped tiles can use the original grid's value to show what the previous letter was before being swapped.
+- (do next) Change grid display to show outlines on swapped tiles so that the first tile in a grid can be both visually indicated as the first tile and a swapped tile.
+- (do next) Warning text if no DL or TL multiplier set
-- Check program for memory leaks
+- (do soon) Check program for memory leaks
+- (do after outline) Set tool tips for each button/text box
+   - Tool tip of swapped tiles can use the original grid's value to show what the previous letter was before being swapped.
+   - Most button tooltips are just use cases: limit multiplier checkbox use case is only adventure mode
+- (need to make short scraper program) Scrape 1-letter words and banned "profanity" words from the word list.
+- (time intensive addition, do last) Implement a gem tracker and net gem change in the generated word list.
+   - Right click box to outline in pink? or add a button for each tile?
+- (idk where to find this but idc) Use larger, more accurate word list
+- (requires removing the buttons for text boxes? doesnt sound practical to do) Custom multiplier options for adventure mode cus look at that screenshot below
 ---

 (stacking multipliers is additive)